I watched an episode of the Doctor Oz show a few years ago that was dedicated to helping women look good in a swimsuit.

 If I could just grasp the magnitude of God the creator in relation to us, the creation, I would have no reason to be afraid of what others think of my thighs.
 God loves me even when they touch in the middle, so what does anyone else’s opinion matter?

-If I could understand the Gospel of Jesus Christ, and believe it, swimsuit season wouldn’t really matter very much.
+If I could understand the Gospel of Jesus Christ, and believe it, my desire to look good in a swimsuit wouldn’t really matter very much.

 I don’t have this mastered.
 But, I’m working on it.